Skip to content

 In Cuba there is a belief that the appearance of a Siju during the night is a sign of bad omen, since these birds have been religiously conferred the ability to be the spokesmen of bad news, messages from the afterlife and even preludes to death itself.

-This bird roams the banana trees and different seeded, but prefers habitar the first destination mentioned above.
+This bird roams the banana trees and different crops, but prefers to inhabit the first destination mentioned above.

 It is popularly believed that the Sijú knows all the secrets of the night and carefully watches over the houses while their inhabitants rest.